-Under UK building regulations any appliance over 5kW MUST have a fixed permanent air vent (see building regulations approved document J for further information).
+Under UK building regulations any appliance over 5kW MUST have a fixed permanent air vent (see building regulations approved document J for detailed information).
+The following information is offered as a basic summary of the information found in Building Regulations.
+This information should NOT be used as a substitute to following the full requirements laid out in Building Regulations approved Document J.